Before, Now & Then: Production

 The principal photography of Before, Now & Then began in March 2021 in Ciwidey, Bandung, West Java.

 The film won the CJ ENM Award at the 2021 Asian Project Market Awards during the 26th Busan International Film Festival, winning $10,000 in cash.
 It also received a post-production grant of $50,000 from Purin Pictures in November 2021.

 Release

 Andini at the 72nd Berlin International Film Festival.

 The film had its world premiere in competition at the 72nd Berlin International Film Festival on 12 February 2022.
-Prior to, Wild Bunch acquired distribution rights to the film in January 2022.
+Before that, Wild Bunch acquired distribution rights to the film in January 2022.
 The North American distribution rights was acquired by Film Movement in August 2022.

 The film was distributed in Indonesia through streaming service Amazon Prime Video on 1 August 2022.
 The film was released theatrically in South Korea on 15 December 2022.
 The film received 6,763 admissions during its run in European theatres.